tbwrigh/twright.tech/content/posts/hello-world/index.md

 > ```
 > Now, is this super practical in the middle of your small React App?
 Probably not, but it is a super useful tool when building libraries, or other sensitive projects, where you want strict type validation.
 >
-> This only scratches the surface of the Typescript type system.
+> This only scratches the surface of the TypeScript type system.
 The type system is actually Turing-complete, and there have been numerous projects building out incredible things with just the type system.
-In a future blog post, I intend to write a lot more about the Typescript type system.
+In a future blog post, I intend to write a lot more about the TypeScript type system.

 ### Non-technical Topics

 On a less nerdy note, I intend write about life.
-Some of my first blog posts will probably will cover some of my travels through, Europe, Asia, and Oceania.
+Some of my first blogposts will probably will cover some of my travels through, Europe, Asia, and Oceania.
 I will also probably have some other variety posts talking about my love of food, music, anime, and more.

 On a serious note, I have struggled for years with Mental Health issues, and while I do not intend on writing about this immediately, it is something I intend to address in the future.
 Until I write about this, if you are feeling depressed or suicidal there is hope and help, and the world is better with you in it.
 If you are in urgent need of help, please call 988, it is 24/7 and can help you.

 ## My Friends' Blogs

-*This is not an exhaustive list, but some of the blogs tht inspired me to start my own.*
+*This is not an exhaustive list, but some of the blogs that inspired me to start my own.*

 - [Sumner Evans](https://sumnerevans.com/)
 - [Byron Sharman](https://byronsharman.com/)